FullFran/FullFran/README.md

 I am a physicist specialized in **AI-powered automation**, **computational modeling**, and **data-centric architectures**.
 I design and implement intelligent systems that solve complex problems and integrate seamlessly into real-world businesses.

-As the founder of [**Blakia Tech**](https://github.com/blakiatech), I lead the development of custom AI solutions that enhance decision-making, streamline operations, and scale with demand.
+As the founder of [**Blakia**](https://github.com/blakiatech), I lead the development of custom AI solutions that enhance decision-making, streamline operations, and scale with demand.

 ---